Materials and structures

 Architecture and structures

 Working at the interface between architecture and structural engineering, our ongoing research focuses on understanding the relationship between form and forces for design and structural optimisation.
 We explore the opportunities offered by computational tools, advanced manufacturing and robotics in creating innovative and resilient structural systems.
 These activities are conducted in close collaboration with the Cities, Infrastructure and Energy research group.

 We enjoy state of the art facilities housed at the School of Civil Engineering including the UKCRIC Centre for Infrastructure Materials, Solid Waste Management and Sample Preparation Laboratory, and the George Earle Heavy Structures Laboratory, with specialised rigs for full-scale performance testing of structures, fatigue, long-term loading effects (creep), as well as a dedicated concrete casting shop and an environmentally controlled curing room.

 We have opportunities for prospective postgraduate researchers.
 Find out more.

-If you would like to discuss an area of research in more detail, contact the Group Leader Professor Susan Bernal.
+If you would like to discuss an area of research in more detail, please contact Professor Susan Bernal.